Are apps and websites that cater to vulnerable communities failing to adequately address the inherent security risks faced by their users?

-The struggle of the LGBTQI community against invisibility, and for the recognition of their human rights is a long-standing one, and it has found a new face in the online world.
+The struggle of the LGBTQI community against invisibility, and for the recognition of their human rights is a long-standing one, and found a new face in the online world.
 Human rights defenders, LGBTQI organizations and activists conduct activities, disseminate information, and promote opinions through social networks and other various channels enabled by the internet.

 However, the very nature of the internet means that many times, as it happens in the streets, there are situations of violence - both from the internet and society as well – which can negatively impact the online freedom of the LGBTQI community, as well as other vulnerable and marginalized groups.
 Policies and practices that restrict these voices - whether intentional or not - threaten to undermine the democratic nature of the internet.